rk3026/CptS440_AIproject/README.md

 This will create a **virtual environment** with all the necessary dependencies listed in `requirements.txt`.

 ### 3. Running the Project
+Here is a video demo of running the project: https://youtu.be/S6UZpd5heYI

+Required Files:
-Download the Yelp Academic Dataset and place in the data folder: https://business.yelp.com/data/resources/open-dataset/

-We also need to have the t5-emotions model for the web app to run.
+Download the Yelp Academic Dataset and place in the data folder: https://business.yelp.com/data/resources/open-dataset/ We also need to have the t5-emotions model for the web app to run.
 To get this model, run the T5Finetune.py file, or download a version here: https://www.dropbox.com/scl/fi/1zavrwt2p2iks8uofz2jc/model.safetensors?rlkey=vtgs69mbrx571e9zn4haampiw&st=97aqoh3q&dl=0

 #### Web App